kingreza/theswiftbook/chapters/structures.md

 # Structures

 Structures and Classes make up the building blocks of your code.
 We are going to start with Structures, their syntax and general purpose.
-Then we will highlight how they are like Classes and then we will at look what makes them different
+Then we will highlight how they are like Classes and then finish with what makes them different

-Structures, much like Classes can hold your variables and functions.
 In Swift, defining a new Structure is simple.

 ## [Syntax](#syntax)
 ````Swift